Bed Nets for Children

-The CDC Foundation's Bed Nets for Children Program helps CDC teams working in Kenya and Haiti purchase and distribute insecticide-treated bed nets to help protect children and families from malaria.
+The CDC Foundation's Bed Nets for Children Program helps CDC teams working in Kenya purchase and distribute insecticide-treated bed nets to help protect children and families from malaria.
 Malaria is a leading cause of death and disease worldwide.
 In Africa, a child dies from malaria every 30 seconds.

 To celebrate World Malaria Day 2014, CDC Foundation purchased 6,500 bed nets for CDC to distribute.

 You can help!
 Join CDC Foundation in purchasing a bed net today.

 What is malaria?

 Malaria is caused by a parasite carried by the Anopheles mosquito.
 People with malaria typically are very sick with high fevers, shaking chills and flu-like illness, and they can die if they do not receive proper medical treatment.
 Pregnant women and children under 5 who have little to no immunity are more likely to become severely ill and die.

 Malaria typically is found in tropical and subtropical countries where higher temperatures allow the Anopheles mosquito to thrive.
 Malaria parasites, which grow and develop inside the mosquito, need warmth to complete their growth before they are mature enough to be transmitted to humans.

 In sub-Saharan Africa, mosquitoes transmit malaria very efficiently, and the type of malaria parasite most common in the region causes severe, potentially fatal disease.
 Health experts face many challenges to building solid malaria control programs in the region, including an overall lack of resources, political instability and the emergence of malaria parasites that are increasingly resistant to antimalarial drugs.